 Holidays during term time and extended visits overseas

-At Cottons Farm Primary School we have a “zero tolerance policy” for leave of absence during term time which has been approved by Derby City Council.
+At Cottons Farm Primary Academy we have a “zero tolerance policy” for leave of absence during term time which has been approved by Derby City Council.
 This means that no holidays during term time will be authorised by the Principal.

 How to apply